awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying.md

 If the following steps don't match what you see in the console, it might mean that this key policy was not created by the console\.
 Or it might mean that the key policy has been modified in a way that the console's default view does not support\.
 In that case, follow the steps at [Using the AWS Management Console Policy View](#key-policy-modifying-how-to-console-policy-view) or [Using the AWS KMS API](#key-policy-modifying-how-to-api)\.

-**Note**
-AWS KMS recently introduced a new console that makes it easier for you to organize and manage your KMS resources\.
-We encourage you to try it at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.
-Please share your feedback by choosing **Feedback** in either console or in the lower\-right corner of this page\.
-The original console will remain available for a brief period to give you time to familiarize yourself with the new one\.
-To use the original console, go to [https://console\.aws\.amazon\.com/iam/home\#encryptionKeys](https://console.aws.amazon.com/iam/home#encryptionKeys)\.

-#### To change a key policy using the console default view \(new console\)<a name="default-view-kms-console"></a>

 1. Sign in to the AWS Management Console and open the AWS Key Management Service \(AWS KMS\) console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.

 1. To change the AWS Region, use the Region selector in the upper\-right corner of the page\.